LiskArchive/lisk-legacy-docs/setup/setup.md

 - Linux

 ######Not Supported
-- Platforms with NodeJS version smaller than 8.3
+- Platforms without NodeJS versions 8.3 and above.

 ### Install Node

 Node.js is supported on most operating systems.
 Follow the instructions for your operating system on the [Node.js downloads page](https://nodejs.org/en/download/).
-You will need minimum version `8.3.`.
+Lisk-Commander requires Node.js versions 8.3 or above.
 NPM is automatically installed along with Node.js.

 #### Verify Node installation